 - Contact hours

-- lectures: 1 per week; plus self-paced field work with community groups
+- One week block taught prior to self-paced field work with community groups

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.